-- Benefits include the following levels of care:
+Benefits include the following levels of care:

 - Inpatient treatment.

 - Residential Treatment.

 - Partial Hospitalization/Day Treatment.

 - Intensive Outpatient Treatment.

 - Outpatient treatment.

-Inpatient treatment and Residential Treatment includes room and board in a Semi-private Room (a room with two or more beds).
+- Inpatient treatment and Residential Treatment includes room and board in a Semiprivate Room (a room with two or more beds).

-- Services include the following:
+Services include the following:

-- Diagnostic evaluations, assessment and treatment planning.
+- Diagnostic evaluations, assessment and treatment and/or procedures. - Medication management.

-- Treatment and/or procedures.

-- Medication management and other associated treatments.

-- Individual, family and group therapy.

-- Crisis intervention.
+- Individual, family and group therapy. - Crisis intervention.